Playing with Repetitions in Data Words Using Energy Games: Undecidability of [ , , ] LRV[⟙,≈,←] games

 \end{itemize}

-The set $\Phi^s$ consists of the following formulas, each of which denotes constraints that \sys has to satisfy after \env makes a move. \begin{itemize} \item If a transition increments $c_x$, then the data value of $y$ must already have appeared in the past.
+The set $\Phi^s$ consists of the following formulas, each of which denotes constraints that \sys has to satisfy after \env makes a move. \review{Remember that, assuming \env has done none of the mistakes above, if any of the formulas below is false, then the final formula $\phi$ is false, and \env wins the game.} \begin{itemize} \item The first position contains the same data value under $x$ and $y$.